RobynBlair/My-Notes/README.md

 # Product Design
 - Next Steps:
-- Cleanup designs to have four of each
+- Cleanup designs to have four of each.
+Finish Fyre products.
 - Order a test batch, one of each type in different designs I would use
 - Keep making designs.
 Add gothy stuff too.
 - Post on Facebook.
 Hint at on AZRaveFam